-How the coup in Guinea could lift car prices — or foster better deals for its people
+How the coup in Guinea could raise car prices — or foster better deals for its people

 The bauxite extraction has persisted for decades — through three coups d’etat.
 Residents regularly speak out against the projects.
 A week before the coup, women in one mining town blocked a railway used to transport bauxite in protest.

-“People see the bauxite pass, but they do not feel the benefits,” said Aboubacar Sidiki Mara, secretary general of the General Union of the Workers of Guinea, which represents thousands of miners.
+“People see the bauxite pass, but they do not feel the benefits,” said Aboubacar Sidiki Mara, secretary general of the General Union of Workers of Guinea, which represents thousands of miners.

 The rock extractors make an average of $5 per day, Mara said, and they often work in hazardous environments.
 Companies face little to no oversight, fueling a hotbed of labor abuses.